Top Microsoft 365 Security Concerns & How To Overcome Them

 • Limit the number of authentication attempts to prevent brute force attacks.

-• Educate employees about the risks of phishing attacks and to never share MFA credentials with anyone.
+• Educate employees about the risks of all phishing attack types and to never share MFA credentials with anyone.

 Phishing Attacks Putting Sensitive Data at Risk

-• Educate employees about how to identify phishing emails and avoid clicking on suspicious links or attachments.
+• Educate employees about identifying phishing emails and avoiding clicking on suspicious links or attachments.

-• Implement email security measures such as spam filters, anti-virus, and anti-malware software.
+• Implement email security measures such as spam filtering, anti-phishing, and malware protection software.

 • Use web filtering to block access to known malicious websites.

-• Conduct regular phishing simulations to train employees on how to respond to phishing attacks.
+• Conduct regular phishing simulations through sandboxing malware to train employees effectively to respond to cybersecurity phishing attacks.

 Malicious Macros Threatening Critical Systems

-Malicious macros are a type of malware that uses macros embedded in documents to execute malicious code.
+Malicious macros are malware that uses macros embedded in documents to execute malicious code.
 To prevent malicious macros:

 • Disable macros in documents by default and only enable them on a case-by-case basis.